kanishkautag/Embedding-Optimization-for-Targeted-Text-Generation/README.md

    - Optimize embeddings using the provided functions.

 3. **Visualize Results**:
-   - Use the decoded tokens to evaluate the optimized embeddings.
+   - Decode the token probabilities and pass them to the `generate_word_cloud` function.
-   - Generate word clouds using Python's `wordcloud` library to visualize token diversity.
+   - View the generated word clouds to analyze token diversity.

 ---

 ## **7. Credits**

 This project is **heavily inspired by [Jessica Rumbelow's Backwards repository](https://github.com/jessicarumbelow/Backwards)**, which introduced the concept of embedding optimization for text generation.

+---

+This updated description includes the word cloud visualization process, instructions for generating word clouds, and removed the references to the main function.
+Let me know if further adjustments are needed!